There are various ways to obtain or grow an email list for your next marketing campaign and some are more effective than others.

 Final thoughts

-The immediacy of third-party email lists makes them tempting, but why reach out to someone else’s audience when you can engage your own?
+The immediacy of the action you can take after an email list purchase might be tempting, but why reach out to someone else’s audience when you can engage your own?

 Knowing your audience beyond names and email addresses allows you to send relevant content at the right times to increase engagement, conversion rates and revenue.